Getting started with Angular Avatar component

 @syncfusion/ej2-angular-layouts:"20.2.38-ngcc"

-Note: If the ngcc tag is not specified while installing the package, the Ivy Library Package will be installed and this package will throw a warning.
+Note: If the ngcc tag is not specified during installation, the Ivy Library Package will be installed and may display warnings for incompatible Angular versions.

-in app.component.ts
+in the app.component.ts

-file to render avatar component.
+file to render the Avatar component.

 [src/app/app.component.ts]